 As White settlement began in Montana in the late 1800s, there was a devastating conflict between the Native Americans of the area.
 From 1879 to 1887, there were a number of major battles, and surviving Native Americans who signed treaties were required to relocate onto reservations.
 Today, Montana has one of the highest Native American populations of any US state, in numbers and in percentages.

 Tourism is one of the fastest-growing industries in Montana, with millions flocking to see the mountain ranges and spectacular natural beauty the state has to offer.
 If you're going to check out the Rockies, check out whether or not you can smoke with your head in the clouds.
 Read on to find out if weed is legal in Montana.

 Is recreational cannabis legal in Montana?

-Recreational cannabis use was made illegal in 1929 and is still classified as an illegal substance, carrying minimum sentences and hefty fines.
+Prior to November 3rd, recreational cannabis use had been illegal in Montana since 1929, carrying minimum sentences and hefty fines.
 The decision was made to make cannabis illegal following a House Health Committee meeting, in which a Dr Fred Fulsher made racist comments towards Mexican workers, stating that after a few puffs, "some been field peon thinks he has just been elected the President of Mexico so he starts out to execute all his political enemies."